opras123/cisco-tools/README.md

 # net-tools

-- How to install Python on windows 10 https://www.youtube.com/watch?v=V_ACbv4329E
+- How to install Python3 on windows 10
+https://www.youtube.com/watch?v=V_ACbv4329E

 - How to install specific library